 To make our salve, we first need to create an infused oil.
 The problem with using freshly picked dandelions for this is that they have such a high water content, that your oil will get a little sludgy and yucky sometimes, with a higher likelihood of spoilage.

-To solve that problem, I spread my dandelions out in a single layer on a plain paper towel and let them wilt overnight.
+To solve that problem, I spread my dandelions out in a single layer on a plain paper towel and let them wilt for a day or two.

 The next day, I add them to a jar and pour olive or some other light oil, such as sunflower or sweet almond oil, over them – all the way almost to the top of the jar.